 Upper Uwchlan Township currently operates and maintains three active recreational parks: Hickory Park, Fellowship Fields, and Larkins Field with a total of ten 10 active recreational fields.
 Upland Farms, a 56-acre park just north of the Village of Eagle, provides space for passive recreation and both paved and natural trails.
 Eagle Crossroads, a trailhead and small plaza in the Village of Eagle just north of the Township Building, was added to the park system in 2018.
 The Township also maintains paved trails throughout that Township that connect many residential areas to Eagle Village and to recreational facilities.

-2022 HIGHLIGHTS
+2023 HIGHLIGHTS

-Annual Block Party - The Block Party returned in 2022 and was a great success.
+Annual Block Party - The Block Party returned in 2023 and was a great success.
 Food, music, fun and fireworks.
+The Park and Recreation Board provided a table with guests to participate in making a sand art craft.